sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 |---- |----
 | **Approver name** | Enter the full name of the approver.
 | **Approver email** | Enter the email address of the approver.
 Approver can only be a public officer with a valid organisation email.
 | **Designation** | Enter the designation of the approver.
-Approver can only be a Deputy Director and above.
+Approver can only be of a rank Deputy Director and above.
 | **Upload documents** | Click Choose a file to upload supporting documents.
 For example, approval email and AOR. <ul><li>You can upload files up to 10MB.</li><li>A maximum of 50 files per upload.</li><li>Supported file types: .jpg, .jpeg, .png, .pdf, .zip, .msg</li><li>Supported characters in upload file names: alphanumeric, space, hyphen, underscore, period.</li></ul>
 | **Remarks to approver** | This field is optional.
 However, it is recommended to specify your reasons for seeking approval.
 For example, requesting approval to subscribe to SHIP-HATS for Project X.